QinganZhao/GA/README.md

 > testthat::test_package('GA')<br />

 #### Develop the package
 The package is welcomed to be refined.
-Please push the updated package to github and reinstall it before using.
+Please push the updated package to Github and reinstall it before using.

 To update the help page, please run the following code after changing:
 > devtools::document()